Abstand and ausbau languages: Abstand languages

-Abstandsprache literally means "distance language".
+Abstandsprache means "language by virtue of linguistic distance".
 Kloss suggested the English translation "language by distance", referring to linguistic differences rather than geographical separation.
 Abstand means a distance of ongoing separation, e.g. a clearance by mechanical design.
 In the context of language varieties, abstand indicates the discontinuity of two dialects; in the words of Kloss, there is a "definite break" between the varieties.

 An abstand language is a cluster of varieties that is distinctly separate from any other language.
 European examples include Basque and Breton.
 Kloss also spoke of degrees of abstand between pairs of varieties.
 He did not specify how the differences between two varieties would be measured, assuming that linguists would apply objective criteria.
 A standard linguistic criterion is mutual intelligibility, though this does not always produce consistent results, for example when applied to a dialect continuum.

 An abstand language does not need to have a standard form.
 This is often the case with minority languages used within a larger state, where the minority language is used only in private, and all official functions are performed in the majority language.